docker/docs/datacenter/ucp/2.0/reference/cli/upgrade.md

 ---
+description: Upgrade the UCP components on this node
+keywords: docker, dtr, cli, upgrade
 title: docker/ucp upgrade
-description: Upgrade the UCP components on this node
-keywords:
-- docker, dtr, cli, upgrade
 ---

 Upgrade the UCP components on this node